페이지 이동경로

 For native apps, Kakao login authentication information is managed as a token.
 There are two types of tokens: an access token used to authenticate a user and a refresh token used to refresh your access token when it expires.
 Users can log in using the issued access token or refresh token before the tokens are expired as far as they have not logged out.
 Users do not need to verify user information with Kakao Talk or Kakao Account again during the token validity period.

 • Check if the token is valid.
-If the token is not valid, delete the token and let users log in again.
+If the token is not valid, revoke the token and let users log in again.
 If valid, go to the next step.

 • If the token is valid but you cannot log in normally, check the login process in the service.
 The signup process may not be completed or information may not have been updated normally.